 In 1989, volunteers from Central Hudson Electric Corp. ran electric lines to the Potting Shed and down to the Reflecting Pool.
 At this time, the FWVGA also started restoring the pool.
 By 1990, the restoration was complete.
 The statue seen dipping her 'toe' into the pool is 'Barefoot Kate', as she is affectionately known.
 Placed in the garden in the early 1920's, she and her reflection in the pool are one of the most photographed scenes in the garden.
 The black color of the water in the pool is achieved through a chemical, non-toxic dye, which gives the pool its reflective qualities and keeps down algae.

 In 1993, six garden benches were installed which replicate the ones which originally stood in the garden.
 Each bench was purchased through donations.
 Despite all the work of the last couple of decades, the current garden is still only an echo of the original.
 Projects continue to restore more of its grandeur.
 During 2002, the small Boy/Dolphin fountain was restored to working order, carrying water for the first time in over 60 years.
 The panel beds located on either side of the fountain were restored and replanted starting in 2003.

-Other projects remain in the planning stages for future funding, such as the restoration of the Orpheus fountain in the Rose Garden, replacement of wood arbors that are deteriorating, repair of brick walls and replacing many of the rose bushes with 'heritage' roses.
+Other projects remain in the planning stages for future funding, such as the restoration of the Orpheus fountain in the Rose Garden, replacement of wood arbors that are deteriorating, and repair of brick walls.
 These will bring the garden closer to what it would have been like in the 1930's.
-This in addition to the regular garden maintenance which must always be done.

 All of these projects are both expensive and technically difficult to do.
 However, the volunteers of the FWVGA remain committed to their mission to make the garden both beautiful and faithful to the vision of Frederick Vanderbilt.